codetotti/cloudify-nodecellar-docker-example/README.md

 * Creates a virtual machine in Openstack.
 * Installs Docker on the virtual machine.
 * Pulls the respective images and runs the containers on the virtual machine.
-* Creates two security groups: Nodecellar, and Mongo.
+* Creates two security groups: Nodecellar, and Mongo, and attaches them to the manager.

 Conversely, the singlehost: